310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Souma %}
-Hm… There is no need to say your names, I know who you are.
+Mm… There is no need to say your names, I know who you are.
 I am pretty good at remembering people's names.

 Also, there is no need to be frightened.
 Even I am aware that brandishing my katana here would only cause unnecessary havoc.
-So I do not have my katana with me today.
+I therefore do not have my katana with me today.
 {% endbubble %}

 {% img /img/es/eventstory/aquarium/soumaorigcg.jpg %}